CptMeatball/oc-calendar-plugin/README.md

 * Agenda Items / Events with data, starting time and end time.
 * Location with Google Places autofill
 * Front-end component for displaying items
+* Pre-styled with Flat-ui
+* Shows different 'segments' for events that occur today, upcoming week and further down the road.
 * Multi-language back-end support (only English for now, but supported none the less)

 ## Roadmap